Giving Compass’ Take:

 Suicide rates in the U.S. have increased nearly 30 percent in less than 20 years, the Centers for Disease Control and Prevention reported June 7.
 These mind-numbing statistics were released the same week two very famous, successful and beloved people committed suicide – Kate Spade, a tremendous entrepreneur, trendsetter and fashion icon, and Anthony Bourdain, a distinguished chef and world traveler who took us on gastronomic journeys to all corners of the world through his TV shows.

+I believe it’s time for us to pause and to ask the question why?
 Why are the suicide rates increasing so fast?
 And, are the increasing suicide rates linked to the seeming increase in demand for drugs such as marijuana, opioids and psychiatric medicine?
+As a public health researcher and epidemiologist who has studied these issues for a long time, I think there may be deeper issues to explore.

 Suicide prevention is usually focused on the individual and within the context of mental health illness, which is a very limited approach.
 Typically, suicide is described as an outcome of depression, anxiety and other mental health concerns including substance use.
 And, these should not be trivialized; these conditions can be debilitating and life-threatening and should receive treatment.
 (If you or someone you know need help, call the National Suicide Prevention Lifeline at 1-800-273-8255).